 Central to the transformation of the McMaster University Art Gallery to the McMaster Museum of Art has been a concerted effort focussed on collections development and education.
 It was decided that the University’s art collection should stress quality and the formal, stylistic and historical relationships among specific works and that the collection would be built selectively and with purpose.
 Acquisitions policies emphasize the relationship between the teaching of art, art history and other subject areas (especially within the Humanities) as well as broader concerns such as learning, research and public enjoyment.
 Within this context, three areas have been singled out for development — Canadian art, early 20th century German Expressionist art and modern and contemporary European art — and is directed by the Museum’s Acquisitions Committee.

-In 1999, the Museum’s fifth anniversary, the University’s Board of Governors decided to name the Museum building in honour of President Emeritus Alvin A. Lee, one of the most influential supporters and champions of the University art collection.
+In 1999, the University’s Board of Governors decided to name the Museum building in honour of President Emeritus Alvin A. Lee, one of the most influential supporters and champions of the University art collection.
 Dr. Lee’s commitment to the broad educational benefit that the experience of art can contribute to learning at a University directly contributed to the receipt of substantial gifts and the development and realization of the new Museum facility.

 The McMaster Museum of Art (MMA) engages, educates and enlightens through its innovative exhibitions and public programs while preserving the integrity of its collection.
 The MMA is a unique meeting place for both the campus and the wider community that aims to provoke people’s understanding of the visual arts with its online and physical presence.